-8 While Article 31 of the Regulation talks about the 'name' of the DPO here, Articles 15 and 16 (on information to data subejcts) only refer to the contact details.
+While Article 31 of the new Regulation talks about the 'name' of the DPO here, Articles 15 and 16 (on information to data subejcts) only refer to the contact details.
 The EDPS is of the opinion that providing the name of the natural person currently fulfilling the DPO role in an EUI is not necessary here - what matters is that persons affected have a contact point in the organisation.

-- b) the purpose of the processing; - Why are you doing this?
-Provide a very concise description of what you intend to achieve with the processing of personal data; if you rely on a specific legal basis, mention it as well (e.g. staff regulations for HR procedures, tasks assigned to your EUI by EU law). - c) a description of the categories of persons affected and which data about them will be processed; - Who is affected?
-What do you keep about them?
-In case data categories differ between different categories of persons, explain (e.g. suspects vs. witnesses in investigations). - d) the categories of recipients to whom the data will be disclosed; - Who will have access to this information (both in-house and outside)?
-Who has access to which parts of the data?
-Note: You do not have to mention entities that may only have access in the course of a particular investigation (e.g. OLAF, EO, EDPS)9. - e) transfers to recipients in third countries or international organisations, stating which third country/international organisation and documentation of the suitable safeguards for this transfer; - In case you give data to such parties, who are they and how do you ensure that they process it fairly (e.g. processor in a third country using standard contractual clauses)? - f) planned time limits for erasure of the different categories of data; - For how long do you keep the information, starting from when?
-Indicate your administrative retention period, including its starting point; differentiate between data categories or categories of persons where needed (e.g. in selection procedures: candidates who made it onto the reserve list vs. those who did not). - g) where possible, a general description of the security measures adopted. - What can you disclose about how you secure the data processed?
+e) transfers to recipients in third countries or international organisations, stating which third country/international organisation and documentation of the suitable safeguards for this transfer;

+In case you give data to such parties, who are they and how do you ensure that they process it fairly (e.g. processor in a third country using standard contractual clauses)?

+f) planned time limits for erasure of the different categories of data;

+For how long do you keep the information, starting from when?
+Indicate your administrative retention period, including its starting point; differentiate between data categories or categories of persons where needed (e.g. in selection procedures: candidates who made it onto the reserve list vs. those who did not).

+g) where possible, a general description of the security measures adopted.

+What can you disclose about how you secure the data processed?
 This does not mean disclosing your detailed information security measures, but giving a general description that does not prejudice the effectiveness of those measures.

 The first part of the template form in Annex 2 contains these items, instructions for filling them out and a sample record.
-Only this first part, containing the items listed in Article 31 of the new Regulation, falls under the publication requirement discussed in section 3.5 below.
+Only this first part, containing the items listed in Article 31 of the new Regulation, falls under the publication requirement discussed in section below.